therandomsecurityguy/macosx-setup/README.md

-### Setting Up Your MAC with Ansible
+### MAC setup with Ansible

-This is an Ansible playbook for customizing your MacOSX install.
+This is an Ansible playbook for customizing your MacOSX install or for when you are like me and nuke a laptop every couple of years.

 #### Dependencies